 Fellows are afforded a broad range of research opportunities through NYU Langone’s Perlmutter Cancer Center, including more than 100 active clinical trials, many of which are investigator initiated.
 Fellows can write letters of intent, participate in discussions about clinical trials with pharmaceutical companies, write institutional review board and research protocols, enroll patients, and compile results for meeting presentations or publications.

-You may also take advantage of one of many laboratory research opportunities, within Perlmutter Cancer Center and through the Institute for Systems Genetics; the Departments of Cell Biology, Biochemistry and Molecular Pharmacology, and Pathology; and Skirball Institute of Biomolecular Medicine, among others.
+You may also take advantage of one of many laboratory research opportunities, within Perlmutter Cancer Center and through the Institute for Systems Genetics; the Departments of Cell Biology, Biochemistry and Molecular Pharmacology; and Pathology, among others.
 Perlmutter Cancer Center’s Hematologic Malignancies Disease Management Group also provides opportunities for laboratory research training.